Benefits of Small Business Email Marketing

 The key to this step is to always keep your customer and the goal of your email campaign in mind.
-You want the content of your message to be clear and add value for your customers and the goal or action that you want them to take should be very clear.
+You want the content of your message to be clear along with the action you want subscribers to take.

 Writing the email content for your campaigns